 In keeping with the spirit of the initial release all those years ago, my intention is to keep this tool free for anyone to use forever.
 However, some features that people have requested sound interesting to make but to justify the cost they'll end up as for-pay extra features for those who are interested.
 This could be more effective algorithms, specialized user interface features, or custom integrations for other applications.

-Additionally, I'll be adding advertising to the free tool.
+There will also be advertising in the free tool.
 In a user survey I conducted a few years back, the majority of respondents indicated that they found this acceptable.
 If you want to block that advertisement, you can.
-Also, when you create an account, you'll have the option for whether to see the ads or not.
+When you create an account, you'll have the option for whether to see the ads or not.
 I don't want the ads to ever get in the way of your use of the tool and I would rather you not see them if you aren't interested.

 The algorithm from the original tool has been ported into this new architecture (as the "Legacy" algorithm) but it still operates the same way.